hsuvas/Automatic-Summerizer/README.md

 #### 4. Function to organize the summary
    This function organizes the summary based on the occurance of sentences in the text for user's convenience.
 The highest ranked sentences from the previous function is considered and matched with the text, according to which the sentences are ordered and joined together to find the summary.
 The number of sentences in the summary is equal to n, which is considered as user input.

+## The Process

+   1. Read the first 1000000 lines of the corpus using read()
+   2. Call the word frequency () for preprocessing and find the word frequency.
+A wordFrequency table is returned.
+   3. Call the sentence score() to find the score of the individual senteneces.
+The set of sentences from the corpus, the frequency of the words are passed to the function.
+A dictionary of sentences and their individual scores are returned.
+   4. The highest ranked sentences from the dictionary returned in step 3